santashjena95/GCP-Dataflow-Datapipeline/README.md

 ## NOTE: If we have multiple functions we have to use "--save_main_session" flag or we will get not found custom function error.

 ## NOTE: Always make sure the worker is able to install the packages.
 We might need Cloud NAT for it.

+## NOTE: If we get error related to beam.Pipeline not found then try to recreate the environment and remove [gcp] from requirements.txt and try with pip and python and not pip3 and python3